 Playing in an orchestra for some years helped me realize that I was missing the creative freedom to make my own artistic choices and create my own programming.
 I was also interested in connecting more directly with a diverse audience.
 This realization led me in two directions.
 First, I began to develop my interest in exploring other styles of music.
 I took some fiddle lessons with the fabulous Scottish fiddler, Laura Risk, and I started attending pub sessions and summer workshops.
-I got to work with such inspiring artists as Alasdair Fraser, Natalie Haas and Bruce Molsky among others.
+I got to work with such inspiring artists as Alasdair Fraser, Natalie Haas, Hanneke Cassel and Bruce Molsky among others.
 From there I took my first outreach trip with my violin to the Dominican Republic.
 I joined a team of nurses and bakers from Vermont traveling on a humanitarian relief trip and visited villages, schools, hospitals, and a women's cooperative.
 The land of salsa and meringue was light years away from the concert halls of Europe.
 Still, people really connected with music from Bach to Celtic fiddle and it brought renewed inspiration to me to be bringing this music to many people whom had never even heard a violin.

 Secondly, together with the early music soprano, Ana Arnaz, I formed the chamber ensemble Ex Luce.
 The objective of the group is to bridge early and contemporary music by putting art music side by side with Traditional European and American repertoire.
 The group's shared interest in music of different cultures and time periods creates programs that bring an evocative and exquisite palette of colors and sounds to audiences.
 To date the group has performed on concert series in France, Spain, Germany, and the USA as well as some more remote villages in Spain.
-They were also resident musicians at Avaloch Farm Music Institute.
+We were also resident musicians at Avaloch Farm Music Institute.